 Fire poppies are a symbol of resilience.
-In the aftermath of trauma, advocates often find ways to bloom, grow, and transform disaster into opportunity.
+In the aftermath of trauma, advocates often find ways to bloom, grow, and transform disaster into an opportunity.

 Every year I watch, full of fear, as Californians flee (or don’t flee) homes that are devoured by wildfires.
-We have family and friends around the state; despite hearing about go-bags in the cars, I remain mystified by the the combination of steeliness and flexibility they display.
+We have family and friends around the state; despite hearing about go-bags in the cars, I remain mystified by the combination of steeliness and flexibility they display.

 On the other hand, I’ve met people who are frightened by New England’s blizzards and ice storms.
 After several years, I’m adjusting to Florida’s hurricanes.
-At first I relied on information from neighbors coupled with firm, specific instructions from my son.
+At first, I relied on information from neighbors coupled with firm, specific instructions from my son.
 People with experience.
 I find them (the hurricanes) far less confounding than when I first got here.
 Adjusting to conditions may be part of continuing growth.

 Still, fire scares me.
 The first night on our college campus, my housemates and I returned from convocation to find our residence surrounded by fire trucks.
 Thankfully it was a false alarm.
 At Thanksgiving break that year, the neighbor’s house caught fire and was saved by our rural volunteer department.
 When summer rolled around I went to see Frank Langella in Cyrano.
 A stage curtain caught fire during a fight scene.
 If that were not enough to cement my fear, fast forward to an electrical fire in the first-floor apartment I shared with a small child.
 The fire department arrived quickly and there was little other damage to the building.
 The landlord opened all the windows open to air the place out.
 Our few valuables were stolen while I was at work.